OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.AdminMenu/README.md

 1. Add a class that inherits from `AdminNode`.
 On this class add the specific properties that you want for your node type.
 This is the info that will go into the database.

 2. Add a Driver to handle the display and edit of your admin node on the Admin.
 This won't handle the actual rendering of the admin menu.
-Drivers are only about the views required to create and edit the admin tree.
+Drivers are only about the views required to create and edit the admin menu.

 3. Optionally, you could implement a ViewModel to move info between the edit views and the driver.